Crypto News News

 See Also: Binance In Talks With The Indian Government To Resume Operation In India

-The ban on foreign crypto exchanges shocked many Indian crypto traders who had rushed to foreign crypto exchanges to evade the hefty 30% tax on cryptocurrency trading profits imposed by the Indian government.
+This ban has significantly impacted Indian crypto traders, many of whom had turned to foreign exchanges to avoid the 30% tax on cryptocurrency trading profits imposed by the Indian government.
+Reports suggest that billions of dollars worth of crypto assets are now stuck on these offshore platforms.

-The report also cites research on the use of foreign crypto exchanges by Indian traders, which costs the Indian government 30 billion rupees (roughly $361 million) in tax revenue each year.
+The Economic Times reports that nearly $4 billion in crypto assets are stuck on offshore platforms, with Binance holding approximately 80% of that amount.
+Furthermore, the use of foreign crypto exchanges costs the Indian government an estimated 30 billion rupees (roughly $361 million) in tax revenue annually.

 “The government is trying to regulate the crypto exchanges outside the country, but what about the Indian exchanges?
 There are numerous cases where Indian exchanges have not allowed users to withdraw their funds.
 I think it’s hypocritical for the government to worry about foreign exchanges before setting clear regulations for Indian exchanges.”